Skip to main content

 • Requirement:

-• The azimuth angle of arrays should be within ±5 degrees of the specified orientation on the plan set & proposal design.
+• The tilt angle and azimuth of arrays at install should be within ±5 degrees of the measurements included on the plan set & proposal design.

 • Why: